-- Stop engine, open engine compartment doors and place engine rear start switch to OFF position; - 2.
+- Stop engine, open engine compartment door and place engine rear start switch to OFF position; - 2.
 Remove side oil filler plug; - 3.
-Add oil through the top or side oil filling point if the oil level has fallen below the side oil filling point;

-- The oil level is correct once the top of the oil has reached the bottom of the side oil filling point or once oil has already started to escape from the side oil filling point; - Replace the seal and screw the side and top filler plugs back in; - 6.
+Add oil through the oil filling point if the oil level has fallen below the oil filling point; - The oil level is correct once the top of the oil has reached the bottom of the filling point or once oil has already started to escape from the filling point; - 5.
+Replace the seal and screw the side filler plug back in; - 6.
 Place engine rear start switch to NORMAL position.
 Close engine compartment door.